Welcome to today's edition of the Rush 24-7 podcast.

 Oliver Wendell Holmes is on third base compared to this person.

-Well, there's never ever been a better press spokesman, press secretary than that idiot.
+Well, there's never, ever been a better press spokesman, press secretary than that idiot.

-It's gonna be the same.
+It's going to be the same.

 Nobody's scrutiny.

-He checks all the boxes too.
+He was talking to the, I guess, Tavis Smiley, he's on PB, he checks all the boxes too.

 So Tavis Smiley, perfect guest for NBC, checks all the boxes.